 Even though this version of pizza was taking off in Naples at this time, these delicious pies would not become popular in the France, Spain, England and the U.S. until World War II.

-Pizza Comes to the U.S.
+History of Pizza in the U.S.

 Early on, pizzas were called tomato pies when the first pizzeria opened in New York City.
 These pies were put together a little differently than the pizza today.
 The cheese was put on the crust first, followed by the toppings and lastly the sauce.
 You can still find these traditional tomato pies in Italian bakeries in New York.
 It would be a few decades before America would experience the pizza explosion we know today.